manuelkiessling/soundvenirs-web/README.md

     sudo chown www-data:www-data /var/tmp/soundvenirs.production.sqlite

 If you point the A record for *www.soundvenirs.com* at the IP address of the production server, you are now able to access the website at http://www.soundvenirs.com/.

 ## Continous Deployment setup

 The following describes the steps you must take in order to set up a Continous Deployment workflow for the website and webservice API.

 As a result, every commit to the *master* branch of *git@github.com:manuelkiessling/soundvenirs-backend.git* that results in a successful TravisCI run will be released to the production server environment.

 ### The workflow

 Continuous Deployment works by combining GitHub release tags, TravisCI, and a SimpleCD cronjob.

 Whenever a new revision is committed to the master branch of this repository, TravisCI will execute the test suite of the project for this revision.
-If no failures occurs, TravisCI will create a new release for the given revision, named *travisci-build-<BUILDNUMBER>*.
+If no failures occurs, TravisCI will create a new release for the given revision, named *travisci-build-{BUILDNUMBER}*.

-On the production server, a SimpleCD cronjob observes the repository - if a new release matching the *travisci-build-<BUILDNUMBER>* pattern is detected, then the revision of this release will be checked out and its content copied to the project folder at */opt/soundvenirs.com*.
+On the production server, a SimpleCD cronjob observes the repository - if a new release matching the *travisci-build-{BUILDNUMBER}* pattern is detected, then the revision of this release will be checked out and its content copied to the project folder at */opt/soundvenirs.com*.

 ### Setting up SimpleCD on the production server